Lexus LC: Development

 The LC was developed under the program codename "950A" from 2011 to 2016.
 It was previewed by the LF-LC Concept, which was designed at Calty Design Research in Newport Beach, California.
 The concept vehicle was revealed at the 2012 Detroit Auto Show.
 Design work was later transferred from Calty to Toyota Technical Centre in Aichi, Japan in January 2013, with a final production design freeze in the first half of 2014.

 Introduction

 Four years after the concept's debut, the production model, dubbed LC 500, was introduced in January 2016 at the same venue.
 It shares the same 5.0-litre 2UR-GSE V8 engine with the RC F and GS F with power slightly increased to 471 hp.
 It is paired with a 10-speed automatic transmission.

 A hybrid-electric model, dubbed LC 500h, was revealed in Geneva in February 2016.
 It is powered by a 3.5-litre 8GR-FXS V6 engine, a hybrid transmission, and a lithium-ion battery pack with a combined 354 hp output at 6,600 rpm, and an estimated 500 Nm of combined torque at 3000 rpm.
 The battery has 44 kW and 1.1 kWh and can power the car for 4 miles.

+Discontinuation

+Lexus announced that the production of the LC 500 coupe and convertible will end in August 2026, and 2026 will be the final model year for the North American market.